hzzzzzhappy/hzzzzzhappy.github.io/_pages/about.md

 3. **2023 – 2025** — Research Assistantship, Computer Vision Institute and School of Artificial Intelligence, Shenzhen University

-4. **2023 – 2026** — Undergraduate Student, Shenzhen University and Audencia
+4. **2023 – 2026** — Bachelor of Management and Bachelor of Science, Shenzhen University and Audencia